Leon Clarke: Bristol Rovers

 On 31 August 2021, after training with the club throughout the summer, Clarke joined recently relegated League Two club Bristol Rovers on a one-year deal.
 Clarke made his debut for the club that weekend, coming on as a half-time substitute and within 90 seconds he had scored with his first touch of the ball, the only goal in a victory over Crawley Town.
 Having been substituted due to injury in what was only his second match and first start for the club, manager Joey Barton revealed on 17 September that Clarke would miss a number of months from a hamstring injury.
 He finally made his return to first-team action in January 2022, coming off of the bench against former club Swindon Town.
 He scored his first goal since his return the following match with the third and what proved to be the decisive goal, in a 3–2 win at Scunthorpe United, celebrating his goal by running to the dugout and embracing the medical staff.
 The season ended with a sixth career promotion for Clarke, a final day 7–0 victory taking Rovers into the final automatic promotion place on goals scored.
 Clarke was released at the end of the season.

 In January 2023, Clarke joined Arbroath on a trial-basis.

 Hartlepool United

-On 14 February 2023, Clarke signed for League Two side Hartlepool United on a deal until the end of the season.

-On 17 March 2023, Clarke signed for Rushall Olympic on loan till end of the season.
+On 14 February 2023, Clarke signed for League Two club Hartlepool United on a deal until the end of the season.
+On 17 March 2023, Clarke signed for Rushall Olympic on loan till the end of the season.
+At the end of the 2022–23 season, Clarke was released by Hartlepool.

+Non-League

+On 29 September 2023, it was announced that Clarke had signed for Southern League Premier Division Central club Kettering Town.
+He departed the club in November 2023 having been approached by another club.

+On 1 December 2023, Clarke joined Mickleover, following his departure from division rivals Kettering Town.

+On 16 May 2024, Clarke announced his retirement from professional football in a post on social media.

+Coaching career

+In November 2024, it was announced that he was working as a coach at the Kidderminster Harriers and Birmingham City academies.